mongodb/atlas-sdk-go/docs/doc_1_concepts.md

 A major version increment signifies breaking changes in the SDK.
 The rules for major version increments are as follows:

+1. The major version must include the date of the Versioned API and three digits for other possible breaking changes.
-1. When MongoDB introduces a new version of the Versioned API or the SDK undergoes breaking changes, increment the major version.
-For example, `vYYYYMMDD` will become `v20300101`.
+2. When a new Versioned API version is introduced, the SDK undergoes breaking changes and the version identifier is incremented.
+For example, `vYYYYMMDD` will become `v20300101` if a major version was released one year later.
-2. If there are other significant breaking changes in the SDK that are unrelated to the Versioned API, increment the last three digits of the major version.
+3. If there are other significant breaking changes in the SDK that are unrelated to the Versioned API, increment the last three digits of the major version.
-3. The major version must include the date of the Versioned API and three digits for other possible breaking changes.

 #### Minor Version (vYYYYMMDDXXX.Y.0)

-A minor version increment represents iterations of the Atlas Go SDK based on the same version of the Versioned API.
+A minor version increment represents the Atlas Go SDK release based on iterations of the targeted Versioned API.
 When MongoDB adds new features or enhancements to the SDK that are backward-compatible with the previous minor version, increment the minor version.

 #### Patch Version (vYYYYMMDDXXX.Y.Z)

-A patch version increment indicates non-user-affecting fixes and improvements in the SDK.
+A patch version increment indicates fixes and improvements in the SDK that do not affect users.

 ## Example Version: v20230201001.0.0

 Let's break down the example version `v20230201001.0.0` to understand its components:

-- Major version: `v20230201001.0.0`
+- Major version: `v20230201012.0.0`
   - `v`: Indicates the start of the version number.
-  - `20230201001`: The date of the Versioned API version that this SDK is using, in the format of `YYYYMMDD`.
+  - `20230201`: The date of the Versioned API version that this SDK is using, in the format of `YYYYMMDD`.
-  - `0`: Reserved for future
-  - `0`: Reserved for future
-  - `1`: Breaking change within that resource version
+  - `001` starts from 001 and is incremented by 1 for every non-backward-compatible iteration targeting the specific API resource version.

-In summary, the example version `v20230201001.0.0` represents the initial release of the Golang SDK library for the Versioned API dated February 1, 2023, with a breaking change in the resource version.
+The version `v20230201001.0.0` represents the initial release of the Golang SDK library for the Versioned API dated February 1, 2023, with no other breaking changes, iterations, or fixes.